 Eat.
 Your.
 Vegetables.

 Over the course of the last century, civilization has embarked on a pretty incredible nutrition journey.
-Scientists have discovered countless nutrients and phytonutrients in our foods, analyzed the effects of various ingredients on longevity and overall wellness, and identified those which either promote or prevent disease and illness.
+Scientists have discovered countless nutrients in our foods, analyzed the effects of various ingredients on our longevity and overall wellness, and identified those which either promote or prevent disease and illness.
 We as a society have become completely obsessed with creating, enjoying, and sharing foods and recipes.
 And now, the nutrition science study and occupation is larger (and in charger) than ever.

 I think that we have become so comfortable succumbing to the comfort, emotional connection, and addictions we face to our favorite foods and guilty pleasures, not to mention the unbelievable connivence they provide, that we forget eating well takes time, effort, love, and patience.

 Stop depriving your body of the essential nutrients it needs, and start putting more time into your meals.
 And let your guilty pleasures and comfort foods be an occasional treat instead of a daily occurrence.
+I promise you will notice a huge difference.

 From my plate to yours,